Valuation Multiples for a Physical Therapy Practice

 $950,000 X 0.54x = $513,000

 A revenue multiple is not typically used for valuing a physical therapy practice(s).
 Physical therapy practices vary depending on collections.
-As such, collections are particularly important i.e. how clients pay via insurance, Medicare, cash, etc. Other factors that may impact a revenue multiple include government regulation, skill of workforce, market, and pricing.
+As such, collections are particularly important i.e. how clients pay via insurance, Medicare, cash, etc. Other factors that may impact a revenue multiple include government regulation, skill of the workforce, market, and pricing.
 For more information on value drivers, schedule your free consultation today!
 And read Value Drivers for a Physical Therapy Practice.

-Seller’s Discretionary Earnings (SDE) Multiple
+Seller’s Discretionary Earnings (SDE) Multiples for a Physical Therapist

 SDE X Multiple = Value of the Business